cpechrisw/xPlatformLukma/Assets/ReadMe.txt

 MacOS will be provided with Lukma or can be found manually above.
 Manually can be found here: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.31-macos-x64-installer

 ----After Install----
 1. Make sure videos are being placed where you want them.
 From the top menu, go to ‘Configure->Settings’ to change this.
 2. Updated/Change logos.
 Go to ‘Configure->Logos’ from the top menu
+3. MacOS only: go into Settings->Privacy & Security under full disk or files & folders enable Lukma

 ----Notes/Descriptions----